 Who Should Try It?

 Anyone who wants to shake up their exercise routine should try walking or jogging backwards on the treadmill.
 It’s an excellent way to increase your VO2 max and engage your muscles in a way that’s hard to do in other settings.
-And if you’re prone to injury—especially in your knees or lower back—this may help alleviate some of the strain and strengthen supporting muscles.
+Plus, if you’re prone to injury—especially in your knees or lower back—this may help alleviate some of the strain and strengthen supporting muscles.

-In short, anyone and everyone should try it!
 You can add a few minutes of backward walking or jogging once or twice in an extended treadmill set or work up to 20 to 30 minutes of backward running over time.
 And don’t be afraid to add some elevation.
 Adding an incline to the treadmill will give you the hill effect and target those muscles more effectively!

 RELATED: Incline Treadmill Benefits